japorized/TeX_notes/README.md

 ---
 ### Known Issues

 * `tufte-latex` is likely broken in texlive2018, and there may be no hope of fixing it since it looks like the package is no longer maintained (last commit was in Jan 2016).
 I will, however, continue to use it, for there is nothing that can replace the sidenote and marginnote that it provides.
-It can still be successfully compiled if errors are ignored, but the headings will be broken.
-Everything else seems to work fine.
+I am using `fancyhdr` to replace the default header in `tufte-latex` (which I believe is what they used as well).

 ---
 ### Typos?
 Erroneous proof?